 Illinois Solar for All contracts must also "ensure the wholesale market value of the energy is credited to participating low-income customers or organizations," which, again, is an issue handled through net metering, but can be emphasized in resulting contracts.
-Contracts must also ensure that "tangible economic benefits flow directly to program participants, except in the case of low-income multifamily housing where the low-income customer does not directly pay for energy;" while it is unclear from the law what constitutes a "tangible economic benefit" (or, for that matter, a "program participant," especially if the underlying contract is with a project developer or other such entity), the Agency will continue to require, consistent with the Commission Order approving the Initial Plan, 171 that ongoing annualized payments by the customer (if any) must be less than 50% of the annual first year estimated production and/or utility default service net metering value to be received by the customer.
+Contracts must also ensure that "tangible economic benefits flow directly to program participants, except in the case of low-income multifamily housing where the low-income customer does not directly pay for energy;" while it is unclear what constitutes a "tangible economic benefit" (or, for that matter, a "program participant," especially if the underlying contract is with a project developer or other such entity), the Agency will require, consistent with the recent Commission order, that ongoing annualized payments by the customer (if any) must be less than 50% of the annual first year estimated production and/or utility default service net metering value to be received by the customer.
 Additionally, this language appears to provide further support for ensuring that marketing practices are standardized such that low-income customers receive clear, standardized information about the benefits to be expected from an Illinois Solar for All project.